Sanidhya-Dobhal/Parana-Online-Shopping-Application-Home-Page/README.md

 ## Contact

-If you catch any bug please raise it as a new issue in the [issues' tab](https://github.com/Sanidhya-Dobhal/Parana-Online-Shopping-Application-Home-Page/issues)
+If you catch any  🐞 bugs please raise them as a new issues in the [issues' tab](https://github.com/Sanidhya-Dobhal/Parana-Online-Shopping-Application-Home-Page/issues)

 or you can email me at sanidhya.dobhal@gmail.com
 .